Head of Inspection and Assessment, Children’s Services Regulation, Quality Assurance.

 - Be responsible for the quality and accuracy of reports both internal and publicly produced

 - Work with the Head of Registration and Enforcement on case preparation and represent Tusla in court as required

-- Develop appropriate policies, service plans, targets and work programmes, to ensure the integrated delivery and implementation of high quality, cost effective, child centred regulatory inspection
+- Develop appropriate policies, service plans, targets, and work programs, to ensure the integrated delivery and implementation of high quality, cost effective, child centered regulatory inspection

-- Identify training needs for staff assigned and assist in the design and delivery programmes.
+- Identify training needs for staff assigned and assist in the design and delivery programs.

 - Supervise, assign and monitor performance of staff in areas of responsibility.

 - Collect/collate data/statistics/information as required in a timely manner

 - Ensure that inspectorate practice is delivered to the highest standards of integrity and accountability.